ericwbailey/ericwbailey.website/source/published/my-mastodon-strategy.md

 The downside, however, is this reinforces a lot of biases in who I follow.
 Because of this, I recommend <strong>starting from the bottom</strong> of the list as opposed to the top after the first pass—less mutual followers isn’t indicative of less worth.

 I also wish there was a way to hide people I’m not interested in following.
-There are certain people I explicitly have no interest in following, but remembering why each time I review the results is mental overhead I don’t need in my life right now.
+There are certain people I explicitly have no interest in adding to my feed, but remembering why each time I review the results is mental overhead I don’t need in my life right now.
 That said, I do appreciate that this is a free tool run by someone in their free time.

 ### Mastodon Flock